Moonshot for Social and Economic Mobility | GCTC

-Moon Shot for Equity is a collaborative project aiming to close equity gaps within regional clusters of two- and four-year colleges and universities by 2030.
+Moonshot for Social and Economic Mobility is a collaborative project aiming to close gaps within regional clusters of two- and four-year colleges and universities by 2030.

-To fulfill the promise of student success, we must eliminate persistent equity gaps at our colleges and universities.
-Our communities and our country will thrive only if all people have a fair and equal chance to gain the knowledge and skills necessary to succeed.
+To fulfill the promise of student success, we must eliminate persistent gaps at our colleges and universities.
+Our communities and our country will thrive only if all people have a fair chance to gain the knowledge and skills necessary to succeed.

 Today, that means helping many more Americans complete college degrees and credentials of value.
-Gateway is committed to working together and with EAB to help more underrepresented students of color and other historically underserved populations graduate from college.
+Gateway is committed to working together and with EAB to help more students graduate from college.

 What does this mean for Gateway?

-The Moon Shot for Equity is a collaborative project led by education firm EAB, that aims to close equity gaps within regional clusters of two- and four-year colleges and universities by 2030.
-Schools that join the project commit to working together, and with EAB, to help more underrepresented students of color and other historically underserved populations graduate from college.
+The Moonshot for Social and Economic Mobility is a collaborative project led by education firm EAB, that aims to close gaps within regional clusters of two- and four-year colleges and universities by 2030.
+Schools that join the project commit to working together, and with EAB, to help more students graduate from college.
 The project was first launched in 2020 with NKU joining in 2021.

-Members of the Moon Shot for Equity project are separated into regions.
+Members of the Moonshot for Social and Economic Mobility project are separated into regions.
 NKU is a member of the Greater Cincinnati/Northern Kentucky region.
-Each region must commit to deploying 15 research-based best practices and policies proven to substantially boost equity and are at the same time mutually beneficial for their student populations’ needs.
-Many of the Moon Shot for Equity’s practices align with NKU’s Success by Design framework.
+Each region must commit to deploying 15 research-based best practices and policies proven to substantially boost outcomes and are at the same time mutually beneficial for their student populations’ needs.
+Many of the Moonshot for Social and Economic Mobility’s practices align with NKU’s Success by Design framework.

-All participating schools commit themselves to implement more than a dozen research-based best practices proven to remove systemic barriers to success.
-These range from updating academic policies, to working together to establish common academic pathways, to providing equity-mindedness training to university leaders.
-More information about the roles and responsibilities of participating institutions can be found in the “Moon Shot for Equity Memorandum of Understanding.”
+All participating schools commit themselves to implement more than a dozen research-based best practices proven to remove barriers to success.
+These range from updating academic policies, to working together to establish common academic pathways, to providing mindedness training to university leaders.

 Eighty percent of Americans now live in cities or suburbs.
 We must focus on these regions in order to make the greatest impact.
 Metropolitan areas provide the conditions necessary to form local collaborations with government, community organizations, and employers that help boost college attainment.